 As an artist, in recent years, he has participated in exhibitions in China and Europe, including PhotoFairs Shanghai, Jimei x Arles International Photo Festival and FORMAT International Photography Festival in the UK.
 His self-published editions have been exhibited in The London Art Book Fair, Arts Libris Barcelona Feria International Art Book Fair and more.
 His writing and research focuses on queer theory and identity, landscape and typology, and camera-less photography using alternative techniques.

-Three Shadows Photography Art Centreis honored to present “Another Way of Telling”, supported by the British Council as one of the British Council in China’s “Inspiring Women in the Arts” programme.
-“Inspiring Women in the Arts” celebrates the achievements of female artists and inspires young women about the world of the creative industries, to raise confidence and aspirations, and to enable them to make more informed choices about their careers.
+Three Shadows Photography Art Centre is honored to present "Another Way of Telling" with the support of the British Council as part of its "Inspiring Women in the Arts" programme.
+"Inspiring Women in the Arts" celebrates the achievements of female artists and encourages young women to enter the creative industries, raising their confidence and enabling them to make more informed career decisions.

-Three Shadows Photography Art Centrewould like to thank, on behalf of the artists, the University for the Creative Arts for its support.
-We thank Anna Fox and Karen Knorr for their assistance with this exhibition, and the exhibition’s curator Hao Xu for his original idea, his input and dedication to this project.
+Three Shadows would like to thank, on behalf of the artists, the University for the Creative Arts.
+We also give our thanks to Anna Fox and Karen Knorr for their assistance with the exhibition, and the exhibition curator Hao Xu for the originality and dedication he brought to the project.

 ABOUT THE BRITISH COUNCIL